How accurate are fitness trackers?

 How accurate is my Apple Watch?

-Research shows the Apple Watch to be highly accurate when measuring daily step counts, particularly at a moderate intensity level.
+A review from 2020 shows the Apple Watch to be highly accurate as a fitness tracker when measuring daily step counts, particularly at a moderate intensity level.
 However, this preciseness fluctuated with the device overestimating at slower walking speeds and underestimating at faster ones.
-While no formal research has been shared discussing HR and energy expenditure in normal patients, one study conducted involving patients with cardiovascular disease found the Apple Watch heart rate during exercise to be accurate, suggesting its potential use in HR-guided training programs for cardiac rehabilitation.
-However, the device consistently overestimates energy expenditure in this patient population.
+They also found that energy expenditure was overestimated by the Apple Watch.
+While formal research from this 2019 study hasn’t been shared discussing HR in healthy patients, researchers found that for patients with cardiovascular disease, the Apple Watch HR during exercise was accurate.
+This work was promising for potential use in HR-guided training programs for cardiac rehabilitation.
+Additionally, according to a 2021 report by Apple, the watchOS 7 and later models allow users to note if they’re on heart rate-limiting medications, which modifies the algorithm used to calculate VO2 max, ensuring more accurate results.

 How accurate is my Withings ScanWatch?